 Use this command to enter analysis settings and options.
-The Analysis Setup window has three tabs: Input Data, Account Settings, and Options.
+The Analysis Setup window has four tabs: Input Data, Account Settings, Options, and Monte Carlo Settings.
 See Chapter 4, Basic Settings, for a detailed description of each tab.
 Briefly, the Input Data tab allows you to control how the input data are interpreted.
-Settings include the trading vehicle (stocks or futures), the point value (futures only), whether the profit/loss and risk amounts are determined from price inputs or from the P/L and risk amounts themselves, the default trade size, and several options specifying whether trading costs are included in the data.
+Settings include the trading vehicle (stocks/forex or futures), the point value (futures only), whether the profit/loss and risk amounts are determined from price inputs or from the P/L and risk amounts themselves, the default trade size, and several options specifying whether trading costs are included in the data.
 There is also an option on this tab to reload the file of trade data at specified intervals.